 Here is my translation of the "missing" portion of Rashi's introduction:

 Rashi implements his exegetical strategy, if somewhat inconsistently, throughout the commentary.
-For example, on the verse below (2:12), he first offers a completely literal commentary, and only then shifts to midrash:
+For example, on the verse below (2:12), he first offers a completely literal explanation, and only then shifts to midrash:

 הַנִּצָּנִים נִרְאוּ בָאָרֶץ עֵת הַזָּמִיר הִגִּיעַ וְקוֹל הַתּוֹר נִשְׁמַע בְּאַרְצֵנוּ